eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Laser-1.rst

 Arming Laser-1
 --------------

 #.
-When entering Laser-1, there should be an audible chime.
+When entering Laser-1, there should be an audible chime and a flashing LED on the chime.
+   The chime is on the west wall of the Laser-1 airlock.

 #.
 Attempt to arm all the local interlock modules before arming Laser-1.
    The Dira will not arm.